By: Jeremy Kadlec | Last Updated: 2019-05-28 | Comments (1) | SQL Server Agent

 Job Monitoring for Current and Projected Jobs

-Based on the information gathered during each job execution in JAMS, you are able to easily understand the performance metrics including the Elapsed Time, CPU Time, IO and Page Faults.
-This is taken a step further by understanding how the current execution of a job compares to all of the executions related to the Minimum, Average and Maximum values.
+Based on the information gathered during each job execution in JAMS, you are able to easily understand performance metrics including Elapsed Time, CPU Time, IO and Page Faults.
+JAMS also provides summary statistics, such as Minimium, Average and Maximum that enables users to understand how the current execution of a job compares to all of its executions.
 This real time information gives you insight into the performance of a job to determine if there is an issue and if additional actions are needed.

 Understanding what Jobs are currently running is critical.
 In SQL Server Management Studio, you have the ability to see if Jobs are running and when they will run next in the Job Activity Monitor.
-JAMS takes this to a whole new level by providing a Gantt Chart report of the Current Jobs to visually recognize the expected start and end times, overlapping jobs as well as dependencies between Jobs.
-This visualization can really help you understand your jobs and make better scheduling decisions.
+JAMS takes this to a whole new level by providing a Diagram View for Sequence Jobs.
+This wholistic view highlights details such as which Sequence Tasks are currently executing, which Tasks are waiting on upstream Dependencies, and which tasks will impact downstream Dependencies.
+This visualization can help you map out and fully understand the relationships between your jobs so you can make more efficient scheduling decisions.

-Figure 4 - JAMS Gantt Chart of Current Jobs
+Figure 3 - JAMS Sequence Diagram of a Current Sequence Job

 For the most part, scheduling Jobs is simple.
 Right?
 Jobs just run at the same days and time.
 But what happens as your business grows and various departments have their own schedules?
 Maybe the Accounting department follows all the bank holidays, your manufacturing department has a different production calendar, maybe your company has a fiscal calendar, the company calendar has specific holidays, etc. Then there are mergers with the new company and you have a transition period with a whole new set of calendars.
 Then your company goes global.
 Now you can understand how simple scheduling can become a nightmare.